Revealed: how many globetrotting trips drivers in North Yorkshire clocked last year

-Drivers travelled enough miles on North Yorkshire roads last year to take them around the world hundreds of thousands of times, figures show.
+Drivers covered enough mileage on North Yorkshire roads last year to take them around the world hundreds of thousands of times, figures show.

 But as road traffic rises across Great Britain, the walking and cycling charity Sustrans said the figures “call for urgent action” to protect public health from pollution.